 NS241 : Seamanship -- Seamanship refers to a body of practical knowledge that is essential to creative solutions at sea, as well as to routine shipboard operations.
 Through labs and lectures the student will be acquainted with the information and practical skills associated with rigging, mechanical advantage, deck equipment, hardware, maintenance, and line handling and safety procedures.
 The course includes material appropriate to functioning as an Able Bodied Seaman, as well as to efficiently organizing the work of others.
+This course supports the marine license program requirements to meet the Standards for Training, Certification and Watchkeeping (STCW).
+The course may have embedded assessment requirements that must be completed in addition to the class requirements.
 Prerequisite: NS101.
 Rec.
 2, Lab 2, Cr.
 2.